MisoAI/miso-sdk-docs/sites/client-sdk/page/ui/ask/workflow.md

 title: Ask UI - workflow
 ---

 Workflows are JavaScript objects that control the process of the entire data flow from SDK API request to UI display.
-Use `ask` workflow to work with Miso [ask]({{ '/sdk/ask/' | url }}) API, which allows you:
+Use `ask` workflow to work with Miso [ask/questions]({{ '/sdk/ask/questions/' | url }}) API, which allows you:

 * Configure API default payload.
 * Configure the look and feel of UI elements.